RadioAstronomySoftwareGroup/pyuvdata/docs/uvcal_tutorial.rst

 pattern, UVCal objects should have either an ``lst_array`` or an ``lst_range`` attribute set.

+Similarly, calibration solutions can be described as either applying at specific frequencies or across a frequency band.
+This choice is encoded in the boolean attribute ``wide_band`` on UVCal objects.
+Delay style calibrations are always wide band, while gain style calibration solutions are most commonly per frequency but can also be represented as wide band in some cases.
+Per-frequency calibration solutions will have ``freq_array`` and ``channel_width`` attributes set on the object, each with length ``Nfreqs``.
+The frequencies can each be assigned to a spectral window in a similar way as on UVData objects, with the ``flex_spw_id_array`` attribute giving the mapping from frequencies to spectral windows.
+Wide band calibration solutions will not have a ``freq_array`` defined and will have ``Nfreqs`` set to 1.
+Instead they will have a ``freq_range`` attribute with shape (``Nspws``, 2) that specifies the frequency range each solution is valid for where the second axis gives the beginning and end of the frequency range.
+The second axis of the ``gain_array`` or ``delay_array`` is always along the frequency axis, with a length of ``Nfreqs`` for per-frequency solutions or ``Nspws`` for wide band solutions.

 Generating calibration solutions typically requires choosing a convention concerning how polarized sky emission is mapped to the instrumental polarizations.
 For linear polarizations ``XX`` and ``YY``, the stokes ``I`` sky emission can be mapped to